marcows/MLAtor/README.txt

   of the format <prefix>_yyyymmddThhmmss.bmp.
 Due to the time resolution, only 1 screenshot per second is possible.
 An existing file will not be overwritten.

+- scaling of display output supported by changing the compile switch MLATOR_SCALE_FACTOR_DEFAULT